Photo by Greg Allgood/Photoshare

-Planning grants from Fogarty's GEOHealth program will fund
+Planning grants from Fogarty's GEOHealth program will

-project focused on air pollution in Ethiopia.
+including a project focused on air pollution in Ethiopia.

 The GEOHealth projects cover a wide range of topics that build on existing strengths within the consortia and tackle local priority health needs.
 The planning grants will allow partners to conduct needs and opportunities assessments, prepare for policy-relevant research and training, and foster partnerships that can be sustained through the program's next phase.
 The multidisciplinary centers will lead collaborative research and training in fields such as epidemiology, biostatistics, genetics, environmental science, industrial hygiene, systems science, toxicology, behavioral science and implementation science.

 A hub in Bangladesh will focus on water contamination, indoor air pollution caused by cooking and heating fuels, and urban smog.
 A consortium in Ethiopia will target not only indoor and outdoor air quality, but also climate change and occupational health with an emphasis on agriculture.
 Meanwhile, in Uganda, food safety and hygiene, water quality, work-related injuries and health worker exposure to biological contaminants are the subjects of interest.

 In the remote and heavily deforested jungle of Peru's Alto Mayo region, a multidisciplinary team will study the quality and safety of traditional medicines prepared from native plants, among other subjects.
 A collaborative effort in Suriname will examine the effects of environmental contamination on indigenous medicinal plants and the detrimental impact of gold mining on fish and other local food sources.

 Access full details for each of the GEOHealth Hubs planning grant awards in NIH RePORTER.

 - Bangladesh: Bangladesh Center for Global Environmental and Occupational Health